 They are needed to visually present the final results because using various types of visualizations makes them easier to understand.
 They are often provided to customers and may be provided to users in some form.

-• Bug reports - it is a document that describes a particular bug in an application in all its possible aspects.
+• Bug reports is a document that describes a particular bug in an application in all its possible aspects.
 It is a very important and frequent report that directly helps improve the product in specific aspects.

-• Test summary reports - it is a document that summarizes the results of a test cycle.
+• Test summary reports is a document that summarizes the results of a test cycle.
 It may contain the cost of defect detection, test suite efficiency, testing efficiency, a ratio of rework and verification efforts, etc.

-• User acceptance report - it is a document that contains the results of testing before submission to the vendor for compliance.
+• User acceptance report is a document that contains the results of testing before submission to the vendor for compliance.
 This ensures that the developers' and customers' visions remain identical during development and testing and that the technical implementation fully meets them.

 How to write a test document?